aborondia/Unnamed-RPG-Game/README.md

 It is an RPG game built using C#, for the C# console.
 The requirements for the project were very basic, but I have added many extra features.

 I recently ported it over to Unity so I could host it as a WebGL build because why not?
-There's still a lot of old code form my student days so don't judge too harshly.
+There's still a lot of old code from my student days so don't judge too harshly.
 I've improved since then.

 You can play the live version [here](https://andrewbrpggame.netlify.app/).
 It does work on mobile via touch but that's not recommended.
 Maybe I'll also properly balance it one day, we'll see.